-When it came time to choose a SAN array to go with new data center equipment, Garland Independent Schools, a school district serving 57,000 students outside Dallas, paid close attention to the issue of maintenance
+When it came time to choose a SAN array to go with new data center equipment, Garland Independent Schools, a school district serving 57,000 students outside Dallas, paid close attention to the issue of maintenance fees.

 The district approved the purchase of three new Unisys ES7000 servers, which Steve Rickard, open-systems manager for Garland Rickard divided into 10 hard partitions running Windows and UnixWare.
 To support clustering applications, Rickard also knew he needed a SAN, but he wasn't married to any one vendor.